diegokoes/DWES-05/EJERCICIOS/Spring Security y Authorization Server/readme.md

 ![alt text](image-14.png)

-**Problemas de dependencias**

-Un error algo así:
+# Posibles problemas de dependencias*

+Si os da un error similar a estos:

-java.lang.IllegalStateException: JJWT implementation not found!
+- java.lang.IllegalStateException: JJWT implementation not found!
 Ensure jjwt-impl is in the classpath.
+- Class could not be found.
+Have you remembered to include the jjwt-impl.jar in your runtime classpath?

-Añadir esta configuración de pluggiin en pom.xml:
+Hay que añadir esta configuración de pluggin en pom.xml:

 ```
     <build>